 If there is an online page that is asking for lots of personal information i don't provide them.
 The reason might be that i am just too lazy:P

 mostly meetings/activities.
 Just a bit surfing and hosting.
 I am traveling all the time so i don't relay have a place to host.

 I rather prefer hosts that are chill and life their normal live and depending on interest and time let their surfer take part in it.

 Some hosts somehow understand themselves as a 24h tourist guide that has to represent their country in some way and have some fixed idea about what somebody has to see and do in their city.
-This can be a bit exhausting for the guest. (to be a bit more direct: If you already know what i have to do in your city before you even meet me and talk to me you are one of the persons i am actively trying not to meet)
+This can be a bit exhausting for the guest. (to be a bit more direct: If you already know what i have to do in your city before you even meet me you are one of the persons i am actively trying not to meet)

 I tend to avoid people who point out in their profile how open minded, fun, tolerant and easy going they are.